 Last few days of September we headed to Niagara Falls in Canada to make our way to Concord (pronounced like "conquer"d as noted by the minister at the Manchester church), New Hampshire.
 One of the leaders of the Concord church, Phil, has been emailing us for more than 2 years to visit their congregation.
-So now, we have completed our promise, but Concord Church of Christ would like for Rick to return for a special meeting next Spring.
+So now, we have completed our promise, but Concord Church of Christ would like for Rick to

 Kentucky, especially around our hometown, Bowling Green, is noted for its "white" limestone.
 New Hampshire is known for granite which is quite obvious where hills have been blasted out of mountains for the expressways throughout the state.
 Beautiful granite!
 We made other contacts with churches in the area before we headed to Cape Cod, Massachusetts.
 On our journey we went through Boston on the way to Cape Cod.
 Boston skyline, right photo.